nawabahmadreshi/documentation/pages/third-party-integrations/tune-webhook-builder.md

 ## Configuring your Branch + Tune Webhooks ##

-The purpose of this link generator is to help you to properly structure Branch + Tune integrated deeplinks.
+The purpose of this link generator is to help you to properly structure Branch + Tune integrated deep links.

 Want more information on Pre-defined Events?
 Visit <a href="http://developers.mobileapptracking.com/measure-pre-defined-events/" target="_blank">Tune's Docs on the topic.